MohamadALissa/Bank_Customer_Churn_Prediction/README.md

 Pros

-    *   Simple algorithm
+    *   Simple algorithm.
-    *   Interpretable
+    *   Interpretable.
-    *   Less prone to over-fitting (with low-dimensional data)
+    *   Less prone to over-fitting (with low-dimensional data).
-    *   Best option  when data is linearly separable
+    *   Best option  when data is linearly separable.

 Cons